-- File VAT returns and remit VAT to the tax authorities to the country in which you're registered (deducting VAT incurred on your supply chain).
+- File VAT returns and remit VAT to your country's tax authorities (deducting VAT incurred on your supply chain).

-- Make sure your customers can see VAT charge during the checkout process.
+- Make sure your customers can see VAT charges during checkout.

 You also need to pay attention to “distance selling” rules for other EU member states in which you aren't registered.
-If your sales reach another European Union country's threshold, you need to register as a VAT payer there too and collect that country's rate for orders shipped there.
-The thresholds vary for each country.
+If your sales reach another European Union country's distance selling threshold, you need to register as a VAT payer there too and collect that country's rate for orders shipped there.
+Distance selling thresholds vary for each country.
 It starts at 35,000 euros for most countries and can go up to 100,000 euros.

 - You can find a list of country thresholds here